PicturePipe/docker-prettier/README.md

 ## Tags

-The current released version is tagged `1.18.2`.
+The current released version is tagged as `latest`.

-The latest development version is tagged as `latest`.
+The latest development version is tagged as `edge`.

 The releases will follow the upstream version, with an optional dash and number appended, if there are multiple releases per upstream version.